• Skip to primary navigation

 Jump to Recipe Print Recipe

-Farfalle pasta with prawns and oranges
+Farfalle pasta with prawns and orange in a bowl.

-Farfalle pasta with prawns and orange
+Farfalle pasta with prawns (shrimp) and orange.

 A contemporary recipe.